Battle of Point 175: Analysis

 At Maaten Baggush, Freyberg wrote a report on recent operations, in which he described how the Afrika Korps had been trapped but that the breaking up of British divisions into battle groups had led to them being defeated piecemeal and the Afrika Korps had managed to escape, a conclusion rejected by Auchinleck.
 Mindful of his obligations to the New Zealand government and the right of appeal if he thought that the division was being imperilled, Freyberg then revived a suggestion that the division be sent to Syria, which was accepted on 13 December.
 After the outbreak of war in the Far East, with Japanese landings in Malaya on the night of 7/8 December, the New Zealand Division was one of the divisions in the Middle East intended to return to Asia along with Australian divisions.
 The offer of an American division to the New Zealand government, persuaded it to consent to the New Zealand Division remaining in Syria.

 Casualties

 The 2nd New Zealand Division began Operation Crusader with 20,000 men, of whom 879 were killed or died of wounds, 1,699 men were wounded, 2,042 were taken prisoner (103 prisoners died from all causes), total casualties for the division being 4,620 men.
-The Ariete Division had an establishment of 6,231 men and had 4,731 personnel losses (76 percent) during Operation Crusader.
+The Ariete Division had an establishment of 6,231 men and had 4,731 personnel losses (76 per cent) during Operation Crusader.